DOPExVibhu/PeacePal/README.md

 Pandas library installed.
 You can install it using pip install pandas.

+Sci-kit learn installed .
+For the pre-trained model.

 The application will be accessible at (http://127.0.0.1:5000/) in your web browser.